 Christine Wei-li Lee

-Before joining UCLA Samueli, Lee served as head of West Coast PR for the international law firm Covington & Burling, where she spearheaded creative and effective media-relations and public-relations programs.
-Before joining Covington & Burling, Lee was founding partner and Managing Director of The Garry South Group, a California-based public affairs/public relations and communications firm, where she guided C-suite clients in all aspects of communications strategy.
+Before joining UCLA Samueli in 2019 as Executive Director of Communications, Lee served as head of West Coast PR for the international law firm Covington & Burling, where she spearheaded creative and effective media-relations and public-relations programs.
+Lee was founding partner and Managing Director of The Garry South Group, a California-based public affairs and public relations firm, where she guided C-suite clients, and state and federal political candidates in all aspects of communications strategy.

 Lee holds an M.S. in journalism with honors from Columbia University in New York City, and a B.A. in communications from UCLA, earning magna cum laude and Phi Beta Kappa honors.
-A native of Taiwan, Lee is fluent in Mandarin Chinese, and is well-versed in intersectional communications to improve equity and diversity.
+A native of Taiwan, Lee is fluent in Mandarin Chinese and is well-versed in intersectional communications to improve equity and diversity.